Hagibaer/uni/README.md

 2. Masch_Sprachverarbeitung

    This module will target the topics of text-mining.
-For now it seems like the code will be written in Scala.
+First task was solved in Java, hence this will probably stay the language for the course now.

 3. ML (Machine Learning)